Ba-da-ba-ba-da, I’m lovin’ it.

 Keep it Short and Sweet

-As a general rule of thumb, try to keep your slogan under 10 words.
+As a general rule of thumb, restaurant slogans should be short, try to keep your slogan under 10 words.
 Using writing techniques like alliteration or rhymes will help it roll of the tongue better.
 For example, the Arby’s slogan “Good mood food” listed below keeps it short and to the point with the use of three rhyming words.

 This may go without saying, but it’s definitely a good idea to associate your brand with positive language.
 Try to avoid using negatives when talking about your restaurant — even if it’s meant to be a compliment.

-HubSpot uses this example: “Reese's Peanut Butter Cups' slogan, ‘Two great tastes that taste great together,’ gives the audience good feelings about Reese's, whereas a slogan like Lea & Perrins', ‘Steak sauce only a cow could hate,' uses negative words.”
+HubSpot comments on the power of positive restaurant slogans, “Reese's Peanut Butter Cups' slogan, ‘Two great tastes that taste great together,’ gives the audience good feelings about Reese's, whereas a slogan like Lea & Perrins', ‘Steak sauce only a cow could hate,' uses negative words.”

 Enlist Your Staff and Customers